 To be honest, as a producer, it’s been a while since I’ve had a chance to play around with a collection of well-recorded sax samples.
 Since they’re usually very melodic, it’s easy to let samples like this just be the hook you build your track around — which is fine — but that doesn’t do much to help you develop your identity as a beat producer.
 Nor does working in this way ever really get you thinking “outside the box” creatively.

 So for most of these, I did my best to get past using them in a purely melodic, or looping, context, in order to show off the breadth of what you can accomplish with these source samples.
 Here are five ways I was able to transform Casey’s inspiring sample pack into tracks with very different emotional and practical beat backdrops.
-To learn more about using samples and groove loops to create pro-level electronic beats, check out our online course, Beat Making in Ableton Live.

 1. Sax Idea A (Stevie Wonder-esque Groove)